pymc-devs/pytensor/doc/tutorial/gradients.rst

    :ref:`this<libdoc_gradient>` section of the library.

-   Additional information on the inner workings of differentiation may also be found in the more advanced tutorial :ref:`Extending Aesara<extending>`.
+   Additional information on the inner workings of differentiation may also be found in the more advanced tutorial :ref:`Extending Pytensor<extending>`.

 Computing the Jacobian
 ======================

-In Aesara's parlance, the term **Jacobian** designates the tensor comprising the first partial derivatives of the output of a function with respect to its inputs.
+In Pytensor's parlance, the term **Jacobian** designates the tensor comprising the first partial derivatives of the output of a function with respect to its inputs.
 (This is a generalization of to the so-called Jacobian matrix in Mathematics.)
-Aesara implements the :func:`aesara.gradient.jacobian` macro that does all that is needed to compute the Jacobian.
+Pytensor implements the :func:`pytensor.gradient.jacobian` macro that does all that is needed to compute the Jacobian.
 The following text explains how to do it manually.